Here is the honest version of this: quitting caffeine is not just a physical challenge. It is a psychological one.

 That is why willpower alone rarely holds for long.
 You can white-knuckle the first morning.
 You might manage the second.
 But the third afternoon, when the headache kicks in and the fatigue is real and the craving is tied to something emotional rather than just physical, willpower runs out faster than the craving does.

-What actually changes a deeply rooted habit is a change in identity, the shift from someone who needs caffeine to function to someone who simply does not depend on it anymore.
+What actually changes a deeply rooted habit is a change in identity — the shift from someone who needs caffeine to function to someone who simply does not depend on it anymore.
 Affirmations for quitting caffeine work at exactly that level.
-Not by forcing you to feel something you do not, but by giving your subconscious a different story to rehearse, one repetition at a time, until the new identity starts to feel more natural than the old one.
+Not by forcing you to feel something you do not, but by giving your subconscious a different story to rehearse — one repetition at a time, through neuroplasticity — until the new caffeine-free identity starts to feel more natural than the old one.

-These 85 affirmations are written for the withdrawal mornings, the craving afternoons, and the quiet moments when you are deciding who you are choosing to become.
+These 85 quit caffeine affirmations are written for the withdrawal mornings, the craving afternoons, and the quiet moments when you are deciding who you are choosing to become.

-The ones that create a flicker of doubt or resistance are almost always the most useful ones.
-That resistance is the old story recognizing something that challenges it.
+Find the ones that create the most resistance.
+The affirmations for quitting caffeine that trigger a flicker of doubt — the ones that feel almost too bold to claim — are almost always the most useful ones.
+That internal resistance is the old caffeine identity recognising something that challenges it.
 Spend the most time with those.

 - I notice this craving and I choose something different.